Please refer to our page Registration Page.

 Start a new discussion on our Ride Sharing page.

-We will have our own private bus service available from both New York City and Albany to Camp Walden (and back to New York City + Albany after the event).
-Details and registration options will be displayed soon on our Directions page.
+We have a private bus service available from both New York City and Albany to Camp Walden and back to New York City + Albany after the event.
+Details and registration options will be posted closer to the event.

 Cabins have storage area with shelves, but no lockers.